Eddie Erdelatz

 Edward J. Erdelatz (April 21, 1913 – November 10, 1966) was an American collegiate and professional football player and coach who served as head football coach of the U.S. Naval Academy for nine years.
-He was drafted in the third round of the 1936 NFL Draft.
+He was drafted by the Chicago Cardinals, with the 23rd pick in the third round of the 1936 NFL Draft, but never played professionally.

 Erdelatz was also the first head coach of the American Football League (AFL)'s Oakland Raiders.

+Early life

 Erdelatz's mother died two weeks after his birth.

+College football

 He played three years at end for St. Mary's College in California beginning in 1932 under head coach Slip Madigan.
 Erdelatz suffered a scraped leg that led to infection (and possible amputation) but failed to keep him off the field.
 He also had a shoulder separation and twisted his knee, but again the injuries failed to keep him from playing.

 In 1936, Erdelatz became St. Mary's line coach under Madigan, then left St. Mary's for a similar position with the University of San Francisco two years later.

 In 1940, he returned to St. Mary's for another two-year stint that was followed by service in the U.S. Navy during World War II.
 Erdelatz rose to the rank of lieutenant commander in 1945 and began the first of three years as a Navy assistant coach at the academy in Annapolis, Maryland.
 During this time, he helped develop end Dick Duden into an All-America.

 Looking to return to California, Erdelatz accepted the defensive coordinator's position with the San Francisco 49ers of the All-America Football Conference in 1948.
 Two years later, he returned to Navy to take over a football program that had won just four games over the previous five seasons.
 The stress of rebuilding the program took its toll.
 The first year as Navy's head coach, Erdeletz lost 50 pounds to drop to 195.